ovn-org/ovn-kubernetes/FAQ.md

    spec with mountPath set to '/etc/cni/net.d'.
 3. Define volumeMounts for CNI bin directory in the ovnkube-node container spec with mountPath set to '/opt/cni/bin'

+## 2. What TCP and UDP ports to open on the host for a functional OVN CNI?

+OVN CNI requires several TCP and UDP ports to be opened on each of the node that is part of the K8s cluster.

+ 1. The node on which ovnkube-master runs, open following ports:
+    ```text
+    TCP:
+      port 9409 (prometheus port to export ovnkube-master metrics)
+    ```

+ 2. The node on which ovnkube-node runs, open following ports:
+    ```text
+    TCP:
+      port 9410 (prometheus port to export ovn and ovnkube-node metrics)

+    UDP:
+      port 6081 (for GENEVE traffic)
+      port 4789 (when using Hybrid overlay mode)
+    ```

+ 3. The node on which ovnkube-db runs, open following ports:
+    ```text
+    TCP:
+      port 6641 (for OVN Northbound OVSDB Server)
+      port 6642 (for OVN Southbound OVSDB Server)
+      port 6643 (when using RAFT and is required for NB RAFT control plane)
+      port 6644 (when using RAFT and is required for SB RAFT control plane)
+      port 9476 (prometheus port to export ovn DB metrics)
+    ```